Bira/octopus-carnival/_drafts/hells-rebels-3-part-2.md

 converge on the party's position.
 It's easier to deal with them piecemeal, though that might require magic to prevent the sounds of fighting from spilling out.
-Stealth might also allow the party to fight the "elites" (Lucien, his wyvern, the erinyes) while they're alone and isolated.
+Stealth might also allow the party to fight the "elites" (Lucien, his wyvern, the devils) while they're alone and isolated.
 The jann servant, Zorumar, is a potential ally here.
-He can't do anything against his master directly, but he can give all sorts of information about enemy locations and the layout of the fort, including any secret doors.
+He can't do anything against his master directly, but he can give all sorts of information about enemy locations and the layout of the fort, including all secret doors.
 Killing Lucien will set Zorumar free, and he will return in the future to gift the party with magic items in thanks.

 There's a secret door in the fort's armory leading to the ancient dwarven mechanism in the "basement" level.
 The only one of its current inhabitants who